Why our grants are needed

 This doesn’t have to be the case.

-There are many effective interventions, approaches and initiatives.
-Through its funding, SCF supports schools, colleges and other mainstream-based provision to put activity in place, over and above that which is statutorily required, to enhance the life chances of autistic young people.
+There are many effective interventions, approaches and creative initiatives.
+Our funding helps mainstream secondary schools and colleges in England to put activities in place to enhance the life chances of autistic young people.